ulfsri/fsri-compartments-2018/README.md

 ## Additional Information

 For more information about this project and other FSRI fire investigation projects, visit the [FSRI Fire Investigation](https://fireinvestigation.fsri.org/) webpage.
-Additionally, [Contact Us](https://fsri.org/contact-fire-safety-research-institute) to request any additional information about this project.
+[Contact Us](https://fsri.org/contact-fire-safety-research-institute) to request any additional information about this project.